Authored by the expert who managed and guided the team behind the Italy Property Pack

 What are the total closing costs in Turin in 2026 as a percentage?

-As of early 2026, total closing costs for buying property in Turin typically range from 7% to 15% of the purchase price, depending heavily on whether you qualify for "prima casa" (first home) tax benefits or are buying as a non-resident investor.
+As of early 2026, the total closing costs when buying property in Turin typically range from about 4% to 13% of the purchase price, depending primarily on whether you qualify for Italy's "prima casa" (first-home) tax benefits or are buying as a second home or investment.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Turin.